TimothyJones/trecresults/README.md

 ``` go
 func NewResultFile() *ResultFile
 ```
+Constructor for a ResultFile pointer

 ### func ResultsFromReader
 ``` go
 func ResultsFromReader(file io.Reader) (ResultFile, error)
 ```
-This function returns a silce of results created from the provided reader (eg a file).
+This function returns a ResultsFile object created from the provided reader (eg a file).

-On errors,a slice of every result read up until the error was encountered is returned, along with the error
+On errors, a ResultFile containing every Result and ResultList read before the error was encountered is returned, along with the error.